40-Point Technical Writer Evaluation Checklist

 - Can they propose specific metrics for measuring procedure effectiveness with baseline measurement plans?

-- Do they show before/after data from previous contractor clients with measurable business improvements?
+- Do they show before-and-after data from previous contractor clients with measurable business improvements?

 - Can they explain how to track documentation impact on technician productivity and job completion rates?